kkowa/novabook-tax-service/README.md

 ### Tasks

+- [ ] Figure out the fix to push to production
+- [ ] Deploy

+Then recator:
 - [ ] Improve Code comments
 - [ ] Enhence logging
 - [ ] Error Handling Middleware test is failing - check error handeling in index.ts - 100% coverage